 I have finally started thinking about the baby things I need to get and this weekend, amidst watching the Olympics and sniggering at Tory MP Aidan Burley for showing the nation what a complete tool he is*, I finished working on baby’s first piece of furniture.
 On hindsight, (electric) sanding, priming and painting are best not done when 6 months pregnant, but I really didn’t have the time before now plus I needed some decent weather to do the sanding outside.
 I got there in the end.

-Excuse the poor eBay listing photo, I forgot to take a ‘Before’ photo myself
+This is the eBay listing photo.
+I forgot to take a ‘Before’ photo myself.

 I scored this solid pine chest of drawers for a bargain on eBay, in perfect condition, just the size I was looking for and the ‘tray’ around the top allows it to become a very useful changing station.
 But I wasn’t going to subject baby to the orangey-pine varnish… bleurgh!